bronozoj/coe151-mp1/DOCUMENTATION.md

 ### Socket Container Class

-I designed a socket container class 'NamedSocket' that stores and exposes socket functions used by my implementation while storing other custom information about that socket like alias name and address.
+I designed a socket container class `NamedSocket` that stores and exposes socket functions used by my implementation while storing other custom information about that socket like alias name and address.

 #### SelfSocket subclass

-As an extension, i defined a subclass 'SelfSocket' where I overrode some of the exposed socket function in its parent class and replaced it with terminal handling.
+As an extension, i defined a subclass `SelfSocket` where I overrode some of the exposed socket function in its parent class and replaced it with terminal handling.
 For example, instead of referring to a socket file descriptor, it now refers to stdin to accept new characters.
 It also contains a function to read that new character (or escape sequence) and add it to its buffer.
 It also can receive sent data and be able to display it properly to the terminal without it affecting user input.

 ### Broadcasting and Command Parsing